sanBastia/Sanflix/README.md

-# TOKOFLIX
+# sanflix

-[TOKOFLIX](https://sanbastia-tokoflix.herokuapp.com/) is a simple Video Catalogue APP, currently building it with React JS.
+[sanflix](https://sanbastia-sanflix.herokuapp.com/) is a simple Movie Catalogue APP, currently building it with React JS.

-I would like say thank you for [tokopedia](https://www.tokopedia.com/) for this opportunity to let me had some kind of showcase in this MINI PROJECT

-and also big thanks for this awesome API [TMDB](https://developers.themoviedb.org/3/getting-started/introduction) to let me consume that magnificent content !

 ## Deployment